 2. Walk or cycle

-Most people are now so used to hopping into their cars anytime they have to leave the house that they don’t often ask the question - can I walk or cycle there instead?
+Most people are now so accustomed to hopping into their cars anytime they have to leave the house that they don’t often ask the question - can I walk or cycle there instead?
 When it comes to reducing your personal emissions, swapping out the car keys for your trainers is low-hanging fruit (particularly for short distances).
-Putting foot to pavement or bike pedal rather than on the gas is also so much better for your health - not only does it improve your fitness levels, but you’ll also get to enjoy the fresh air and sunshine - wins all around!
+Putting foot to pavement or bike pedal rather than on the gas is also so much better for your health - not only does it improve your fitness levels, but you’ll also get to enjoy the fresh air and sunshine.
+Wins all around!

 3. Use public transport

 It’s a sight we’re all familiar with (and unfortunately for some of us, it’s our daily experience); thousands of people commuting to and from work, all headed in the same direction in different cars, causing major traffic and unnecessary emissions.
 A simple solution to this is to load up passengers with a similar destination into one vehicle, like a bus.
 Travelling in this way emits around 82g of carbon dioxide per kilometre, whereas a private car produces a whopping 180g CO2 per kilometre.
 When you take public transport, there’s also the added benefit of being able to make the most out of your time - while someone else does the driving, you can sit back and relax, listen to a podcast, read a book, or catch up on your emails!

 Another way to share the ride and reduce the overall impact is to carpool.
 Find people that are going to the same place as you, like work or an event, and fill up a car - you’ll share the emissions and have a smaller impact per passenger.
 It’s so common nowadays for everyone to want to drive their own car everywhere but that’s just not sustainable.
 We need to be reimagining how we get around so that it caters to our needs, but also the needs of the environment.
 Have a little think about how many times you get into the car by yourself - is your answer more often than you would like?
 Is there any way you can change it?